• works

 Do you want to hear the difference?

-Lately, we have been experimenting with new ways to communicate our message and transmit emotions through sound and music.
+Lately, we’ve been experimenting with new ways to deliver our message and evoke emotion through sound and music.

-Ambisonic technology and Binaural reproduction have existed for years, but due to certain limitations, they haven't become mainstream.
-Today, thanks to VR audio, video games, and cinema sound design, they are used more frequently, though they are still not an industry standard.
-We explain why further below, in case you are interested.
+Ambisonic technology and binaural reproduction have been around for years, but certain limitations have kept them from going mainstream.
+Today, thanks to VR audio, gaming, and cinematic sound design, they are being used more frequently—though they have yet to become the industry standard.
+We’ve explained why in more detail below, in case you’re interested.

-For now, we simply want to gift you these Binaural experiences so you can enjoy the magic of sound as immersive as in real life.
+For now, we simply want to share these binaural experiences with you, so you can enjoy the magic of sound as immersive as reality itself.

 🎧 THE OLD COWBOY 🎧

-If you want something similar for your audiovisual project, for a trailer, or to communicate your message in an original way, feel free to reach out to us
+If you’re looking for something similar for your next project, trailer, or simply want to deliver your message in a truly original way, feel free to get in touch.

 BINAURAL request